 - Older patients who are frail or may be vulnerable received a full assessment of their physical, mental and social needs.
-Those identified as being frail had a clinical review including a review of medication to try and reduce poly-pharmacy. - Patients aged over 75 were invited for a health check.
-If necessary they were referred to other services such as voluntary services and supported by an appropriate care plan - The practice followed up on older patients discharged from hospital.
+Those identified as being frail had a clinical review including a review of medication. - Patients aged over 75 were invited for a health check.
+If necessary they were referred to other services such as voluntary services and supported by an appropriate care plan. - The practice followed up on older patients discharged from hospital.
 It ensured that their care plans and prescriptions were updated to reflect any extra or changed needs.